MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementComplianceManagementPartner.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ANDROIDENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment1\[]>: User groups which enroll Android devices through partner.
+`ANDROIDENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment[]>`: User groups which enroll Android devices through partner.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-BODYPARAMETER `<IMicrosoftGraphComplianceManagementPartner>`: Compliance management partner for all platforms
+`BODYPARAMETER <IMicrosoftGraphComplianceManagementPartner>`: Compliance management partner for all platforms
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[AndroidEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment1[]>]`: User groups which enroll Android devices through partner.
+  - `[AndroidEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment[]>]`: User groups which enroll Android devices through partner.
-    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+    - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
       - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
   - `[AndroidOnboarded <Boolean?>]`: Partner onboarded for Android devices.
   - `[DisplayName <String>]`: Partner display name
-  - `[IosEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment1[]>]`: User groups which enroll ios devices through partner.
+  - `[IosEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment[]>]`: User groups which enroll ios devices through partner.
   - `[IosOnboarded <Boolean?>]`: Partner onboarded for ios devices.
   - `[LastHeartbeatDateTime <DateTime?>]`: Timestamp of last heartbeat after admin onboarded to the compliance management partner
-  - `[MacOSEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment1[]>]`: User groups which enroll Mac devices through partner.
+  - `[MacOSEnrollmentAssignments <IMicrosoftGraphComplianceManagementPartnerAssignment[]>]`: User groups which enroll Mac devices through partner.
   - `[MacOSOnboarded <Boolean?>]`: Partner onboarded for Mac devices.
   - `[PartnerState <DeviceManagementPartnerTenantState?>]`: Partner state of this tenant.

-IOSENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment1\[]>: User groups which enroll ios devices through partner.
+`IOSENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment[]>`: User groups which enroll ios devices through partner.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

-MACOSENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment1\[]>: User groups which enroll Mac devices through partner.
+`MACOSENROLLMENTASSIGNMENTS <IMicrosoftGraphComplianceManagementPartnerAssignment[]>`: User groups which enroll Mac devices through partner.
-  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
+  - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget>]`: Base type for assignment targets.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
     - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.

 ## RELATED LINKS